Skip to main content

 HTML/JS source files

-In the sample manifest above, the app contains a single window.
+In the example manifest.json above, the app contains a single window.
 The source file of this window is index.html.
-Attached is an example HTML window source file that could be referred to in the manifest:
+Below is an example HTML window source file:

 <!DOCTYPE html>